srapsware/quick-pay-paypal/paypal-quick-pay/readme.txt

 There are few ways you can use this plugin:

-1. Use the sortcode [wp_paypal_payment] to place the payment accept form.
+1. Use the sortcode [paypal_quick_pay] to place the payment accept form.
 2. Add the paypal payment widget to your sidebar widgets.
 3. Call the function from a template file: <?php echo Paypal_payment_accept(); ?>
 4. Use the shortcode with custom parameter option to add multiple different payment widget in different areas of the site.